RedHat-Middleware-Workshops/rhtr-2020-api-mgmt-kafka-workshop/services/iot-data-generator/README.md

 ## What it does

-* Seeds the backing IoT MongoDB instance with data.
-* Simulates the IoT sensor network for the lab.
+Simulates the IoT sensor network for the lab.
+Each sensor will occasionally send out a JSON payload with containing its state.

 ## Simulation Specifics